Pablo-Wynistorf/portfolio/content/post/about-me/index.md

 In addition, I have a keen interest in computer science, and I follow a wide range of **[IT projects](https://github.com/Pablo-Wynistorf?tab=repositories)**.
 This immersive engagement adds another layer to my multifaceted pursuits, highlighting my passion for technology and innovation.

 When I step outside, I immerse myself in the tranquility of nature.
 Whether skillfully flying my drone to capture beautiful shots or simply taking a peaceful walk, I find comfort and inspiration in the natural world.
-By the way, every aerial photograph in my portfolio is taken by me.

 In my leisure moments, I improve my culinary skills.
 I take great pleasure in the careful art of cooking and baking, considering it both a creative outlet and a way to relax.